Kayak and canoe tours and canoe & kayak rent

 But you also have to be more careful.
 You mustn’t forget that you always have to sit in the middle of the canoe , balance is easy to lose and then you’ll be swimming with the fishes.
 Although in the case of our canoe , even fishing standing up is easy because it has good balance, it still needs a bit of practice.t.

 Transport is easy – the canoe weighs very little and it can be put on the roof rack of a car very easily.

 Slow rowing allows you to just enjoy the beautiful outdoors and see wild animals you usually wouldn’t run into.
 It’s always good to have a little camera in your pocket!

-” Türi-Tori Marathon “ is the coolest paddling marathon in Estonia, which starts for the ninth time in the spring of 2018.
+” Türi-Tori Marathon “ is the coolest paddling marathon in Estonia, which starts for the tenth time in the spring of 2019.